sandeepmj/javascript-variables-comparison-operators/README.md

 ### Exercise Two (10 minutes)

-Create variables for each of the following (Those are quote marks):
+Using a Create variables for each of the following (Those are quote marks):

 - "It's been
 - a hard days night